The Ottawa Region is known for its spectacular nature and outdoor charm, as well as the magic of Canada’s capital.

 Take a seat in an open cockpit Biplane and fly across Ottawa to see fall colours from up above.

-From The Queen In Me to Jungle Book Reimagined, there are various concerts and live performances at Canada’s famous performing arts centre.
+From Mrs. Doubtfire (Broadway) to Dvořák’s New World Symphony, there are various concerts and live performances at Canada’s famous performing arts centre.

 23. Go on a Haunted Hay Ride

 sKreamers is a fundraising project of the Kiwanis Club of Orleans.
-This year sKreamers feature Haunted Hayride, Trail and a Corn Maze.
-Enjoy haunted hay ride through a terrifying corn maze.
+This year, Skreamers feature a Haunted Hayride, a Trail and a Corn Maze.

 Details